niloc95/webScheduler/docs/docker.md

 # Docker

-Run the development containers of @webScheduler with Docker and Docker Compose utility.
+Run the development containers of @webSchedulr with Docker and Docker Compose utility.
 Docker allows you to compose your application in microservices, so that you can easily get started with the local development.

 Simply clone the project and run `docker compose up` to start the environment.